Building Permits – Information & FAQs

-When you apply for a permit, your project is reviewed under the New Hampshire State Building Codes and local ordinances to confirm it:
+When you apply for a permit, your project is reviewed under the New Hampshire State Building Codes, along with any locally adopted building codes and zoning ordinances, to confirm that it:

-- Safeguards your investment and your neighbors’ property.
+- Protects your investment and your neighbors’ property.

 2021 IBC 105.1 “Any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing system, the installation of which is regulated by this code, shall first make application to the building official and obtain the required permit”.